 A commitment to quality for individuals, families and commissioners

 Our approach to quality is also deeply entrenched throughout Consensus.
 We’re quality accredited to ISO (001:2000), and our corporate governance arrangements support and monitor the quality of our work.
-Our Clinical Director monitors and guides our services, raising issues and helping teams to remedy them.
+Our Director of Operations monitors and guides our services, raising issues and helping teams to remedy them.
 Ultimately we’re committed to running all our services efficiently, effectively and appropriately all of the time.

 Safety starts with our colleagues